-Japan firm starts Down's therapy testJuly 1st, 2013 in Medications /
+Japan firm starts Down's therapy testJuly 1, 2013 in Medicine & Health / Medications

 A Japanese pharmaceutical company said Monday it will begin therapeutic testing of a drug it hopes will slow the decline in quality of life for some people with Down's syndrome.